 LaKela Brown

-LaKela’s work is featured in the collections of museums nationwide, including the Museum of Fine Arts, Boston, The Mint Museum, Charlotte, The Detroit Institute of Arts, Detroit, the Smart Museum of Art, Chicago, and the The Studio Museum in Harlem, New York.
+LaKela’s work is featured in collections of museums nationwide, including the Cranbrook Museum, Museum of Fine Arts Boston, The Mint Museum, Detroit Institute of Arts, Smart Museum of Art, The Studio Museum in Harlem, California African American Museum, Harvard Art Museums, and Wayne State University.

 Solo Exhibitions